exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Area to which the entity is linked.
+    # The MBID of an area to which the entity is linked.
     area: MBID

-    # The MBID of a Recording to which the entity is linked.
+    # The MBID of a recording to which the entity is linked.
     recording: MBID

-    # The MBID of a Release to which the entity is linked.
+    # The MBID of a release to which the entity is linked.
     release: MBID

-    # The MBID of a Release Group to which the entity is linked.
+    # The MBID of a release group to which the entity is linked.
     releaseGroup: MBID

-    # The MBID of a Work to which the Artist is linked.
+    # The MBID of a work to which the artist is linked.
     work: MBID
   ): ArtistConnection